n400peanuts/leverhulmeNDL/exp1/exp1README.md

 Use a scale from -10 to +10, where +10 is “it’s very likely that this is the fribble’s name” and -10 is “it’s not very likely that this is the fribble’s name”.
 Zero indicates that the association is not existent therefore you can’t make an estimate.
 Press next to familiarise with the task.”
 Stimuli will be all the trained fribbles belonging to the three categories (24) repeated once per label (x3), for a total of 72 trials.
-In addition, 8 unseen object foils will be displayed only onceIn addition, 8 visual foils will be displayed only once.
+In addition, 8 unseen object foils will be displayed only once.
 These are novel objects for which participants should always report Zero, i.e., a judgement can't be make.
-A random label will be matched to the foils. .
+A random label will be matched to the foils.
 In total, there will be 72 experimental trials and 4 practice trials.
 Practice trials will be made of 2 known words (e.g., house, cat) and 2 unknown words (e.g., puly, fret) associated to two images of a house and a cat.
-Practice trials will be made of 2 known words (e.g., house, cat) and 2 uknown words (e.g., puly, fret) associated to two images of a house and a cat.

 ![Stimuli expe1](script/testing/contingencyJudgement.png)